 Jose Gabriel Lopez is an Austin based painter, sculptor and jewelry maker.
 His jewelry can fit in to modern industrial or rustic styles.
 Visit his shop on Etsy to see more: https://www.etsy.com/shop/JoseGabrielMetals

 We have many more examples we could add here, but you can see that our jewelry category has a great variety of styles and materials to explore!
 It’s so exciting to see what people can think up or how different cultures express themselves!

 Here are some random samples from our Market:

 Please note that most of our products link back to our member’s sites.
 We also have some who use our cart.
 Our goal is to help our people sell their products, whether it’s here on Artizan Made or on their web shops.

-All Products, Americas, Blue, Celestial, Christmas, Elements, Embroidered, Embroidery, Fiber, For Women, Jewelry, Materials, Method, Necklaces, Niche, Provenance, Religious, Sewn, To Wear, USANecklace of linked stitched stars$79.00
+All Products, Americas, Blue, Boho, Cotton, Elements, Embroidered, Embroidery, Fiber, For Women, Jewelry, Materials, Method, Nature, Necklaces, Niche, Pink, Provenance, Rustic, Sewn, Synthetic, To Wear, USALeaves in blue and red, on hand-knotted necklace$60.00